What do I do if I trim my dog’s nails too short and hit the quick?

 5. If it continues to bleed past 30 minutes, contact your vet to see if different treatment is needed.

 Nail trimming is an important part of a dog’s regular grooming routine.
 If your dog’s nails get too long, they can break, which is painful and sometimes results in infection.
 However, cutting a dog’s nails can be a tricky endeavor.
+Cut a dog’s nails too short and you probably don’t have a happy pupper on your hands.
 When you do cut your dog’s nail too short, you’ll hit the “quick”, a.k.a where the blood supply is located.
 This is super common, especially if their nails are dark (with light ones, you can see where the quick starts).

 If you do hit the quick, don’t fear!
 Here are a few clotting agents to use to safely stop the bleeding.